-We are seeking feedback on the Property Data Management Framework: Developing the model – phase 1 discussion paper.
-The PDMF is aimed at senior management and technical practitioners responsible for property information in territorial authorities, central government and the private sector.
+We have developed this framework to support senior managers and technical practitioners responsible for property information in territorial authorities, central government, and the private sector.

-If you are a senior manager, Chapters 1-5 of the PDMF will be of greatest interest to you.
-These chapters describe how we identify a property and may give you a understanding of what the PDMF could means for your organisation.
+For senior managers, Chapters 1-5 describe how we identify a property and what the PDMF could mean for your organisation.

-The PDMF began as a LINZ-managed project in 2012, following the Canterbury earthquakes of September 2010 and February 2011.
-The response following the earthquakes identified the need for a framework that would provide well-defined, reliable, and accurate property data relationships.
+LINZ began this work 2012, following the Canterbury earthquakes.
+The earthquake emergency response highlighted the need for well-defined, reliable, and accurate property data relationships.

-Since 2017, we have been testing the model using a proof-of-concept system and analysing data as well as sharing information with focus groups.
-Through this process, we have identified and resolved issues arising from the model.
+Since 2017, we have tested the model through a proof-of-concept system and analysed data, sharing information with focus groups.

 As we learn more, we will continue to develop the PDMF.
 In the next year we will add material about the Property Spine and Perspectives and incorporate additional feedback that didn’t make it into version 1.0.
 We will also include more examples explaining how to use the PDMF.